Equivariant K-theory and tangent spaces to Schubert varieties: Introduction

 \subsection{Statement of results}

-Let $G$ be a complex semisimple algebraic group, and let $P\supseteq B\supseteq T$ be a parabolic subgroup, Borel subgroup, and maximal torus of $G$ respectively.
+Let $G$ be a semisimple algebraic group defined over an algebraically closed field $k$ of characteristic 0.
+Let $P\supseteq B\supseteq T$ be a parabolic subgroup, Borel subgroup, and maximal torus of $G$ respectively.
 We denote the set of weights of a representation $E$ of $T$ by $\gP(E)$.
 Let $W$ be the Weyl group of $(G,T)$, and $S$ the set of simple reflections in $W$ relative to $B$.

 Fix $w\leq x\in W$.
 Let $\xw$ be the Schubert variety $\overline{B^-wB}$, and $\kxw$ the Kazhdan-Lusztig variety $BxB\cap \overline{B^-wB}$, in $G/B$.
 The Kazhdan-Lusztig variety $\kxw$ (and thus its tangent space at $x$, $T_x\kxw$) is an affine subvariety of an ambient space $V$ in $G/B$ with weights $\gP(V)=I(x^{-1})$, the inversion set of $x^{-1}$.
 If $\vs=(s_1,\ldots,s_l)$, $s_i\in S$, is a reduced expression for $x$, then the elements of $I(x^{-1})$ are given explicitly by the formula $\gg_i=s_1\cdots s_{i-1}(\ga_i)$, $i=1,\ldots, l$, where $\ga_i$ is the simple root corresponding to $s_i$.